devstress/FLINK.NET/docs/wiki/Core-Concepts-Memory-TaskManager.md

 TaskManagers are the workhorses of a Flink cluster, executing the data processing tasks.
 Their memory configuration is critical for performance and stability.
 Flink.NET applications, with their C# operator logic, will run on these TaskManagers, making this configuration particularly relevant.

-FlinkDotnet has a detailed TaskManager memory model, which Flink.NET will adopt.
+Apache Flink has a detailed TaskManager memory model, which Flink.NET will adopt.

 ## Overview of TaskManager Memory Components